 To assure the privacy of client information, our counselors do not use e-mail to discuss clinical or personal information.
 We use it solely for scheduling and only with your permission to do so.

-As a registered student at FAU you can receive free individual counseling sessions at the FAU Counseling Center.
-Appointments usually last approximately 50 minutes.
-Counseling services are available to all currently enrolled FAU students.
+As a currently enrolled student at FAU, you are eligible to receive short-term individual or group counseling sessions at Counseling and Psychological Services, if your counselor thinks these are the most appropriate services for you.
+Individual counseling appointments usually last approximately 50 minutes and are held weekly, biweekly, or monthly, depending on your treatment plan.
 Students can visit any of our convenient centers at the Boca Raton, Davie and Jupiter Campuses.
 Click here for location information.

 Faculty and staff are not eligible for counseling services in the center and should seek assistance through the EAP - Employee Assistance Program (1-800-865-3200).